 Switch up your menu to enhance bar profitability

-Enhancing your bar profitability requires, of course, a thorough knowledge of your customers' habits and the optimization of your bar menu.
+Enhancing your bar profitability requires, of course, a thorough knowledge of your customers' habits and the optimization of your bar menu - depending on which bar concept you go for.

 You can carry out several different actions here.
 First of all, try reducing the amount of drinks you offer and keep only the most profitable ones.